Rewritten: January, 2020

 http://discussions.flightaware.com/ — Flight Aware, all flying

 Flyer Talk seems to attract the most sophisticated travelers.
-Please practice good forum etiquette by hunting for answers first on Google.
+Please practice good forum etiquette by first hunting for answers in a search engine.